cloudnative-pg/cloudnative-pg.github.io/content/blog/contributor-highlight-floor-drees/index.md

 I talk to end users and write about their use case, I find events for us to speak at, and I interview people for this series!

-One question we like to ask is: if you'd have all the time/skills/money in the world, what would you most like to change about CloudNativePG?
+One question we like to ask is: if you had all the time/skills/money in the world, what would you most like to change about CloudNativePG?
 Floor's answer is this: "I'd like to onboard more contributors to the project and make sure they feel enabled to take on more impactful roles.
 And also just for everyone